 |5:30 p.m.||The Whiskeybelles|

 BMO EMPOWER GRANT PROGRAM

 These grants are part of BMO’s EMpower program, a $5 billion commitment over five years to address key barriers faced by minority businesses, communities and families in the United States.
-BMO is proud to be working with Summerfest to support local businesses and the Milwaukee community through the launch of the BMO Empower Grant Program with Summerfest, enabling new vendors and exhibitors to sell their products during the festival.
+For more information, visit BMO EMpower.

 Visit the following vendors on the Summerfest grounds!